 GitLab repositories added to ClickUp

-This is a list of all repos your workplace has access to in ClickUp.
-Repos here indicate that members of your workplace have authorized them to be accessed by your entire ClickUp workplace.
+This is a list of all repos your Workspace has access to in ClickUp.
+Repos here indicate that members of your Workspace have authorized them to be accessed by your entire ClickUp Workspace.

-Note: In order to use GitLab repos in ClickUp, they must be added to your ClickUp Workplace Repos.
+Note: In order to use GitLab repos in ClickUp, they must be added to your ClickUp Workspace Repos.

 Repos have been added.
 What next?

-It's time to connect those repos that your workplace has been granted access to with the Spaces that need them.
+It's time to connect those repos that your Workspace has been granted access to with the Spaces that need them.

-clickup repo which was previously authorized by a member on the team.
+my-gitlab-repo repo which was previously authorized by a member of the team.